julian-xinchi/JAL-Train/README.md

       Amplitude(0.0~1.0):

-      Excitation waves(10.0~100.0):  --which means how many periods of excitation waves displayed in the GUI, fractional part supported
+      Excitation waves(10.0~100.0): --means how many periods of excitation waves displayed in the GUI --fractional part supported

-      Signal waves(0.5~5.0):         --which means how many periods of signal waves displayed in the GUI, fractional part supported
+      Signal waves(0.5~5.0):        --means how many periods of signal waves displayed in the GUI --fractional part supported

       Noise factor(0.0~0.5)